johan-sjogren/NeoGame/AI/EVAL_AI_README.md

 ## _make_model()
 The _make_model() function creates this keras model, layer by layer.
 We are encouraging the contestants to edit this function for creating the best keras model for NeoGame.
 Edit/add/remove layers to create your own model.
-You are allowed to edit this however you want but it is adviceable to keep the 'input_layer', 'embedding', 'flat' and 'output' layers intact since the sizes of these need to match the sizes of the inputs and outputs of the agent.
+You are allowed to edit this function however you want but it is adviceable to keep the 'input_layer', 'embedding', 'flat' and 'output' layers intact since the sizes of these need to match the sizes of the inputs and outputs of the agent.